syuu1228/uosv/README.md

 µOSv
 ====

-µOSv is lightweight edition of OSv, which uses mruby interpreter instead of Java VM for system language.
+µOSv is lightweight edition of OSv, which uses mruby interpreter instead of Java VM for its system language.

 ## Supported HostOS
 Ubuntu 13.10/x86_64